VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 ## Disabling on-disk persistence

-By default `vmagent` stores pending data, which cannot be sent to the configured remote storage systems in a timely manner, in the folder configured via `-remoteWrite.tmpDataPath` command-line flag.
-By default `vmagent` writes all the pending data to this folder until this data is sent to the configured remote storage systems or until the folder becomes full.
+By default `vmagent` stores pending data, which cannot be sent to the configured remote storage systems in a timely manner, in the folder set by `-remoteWrite.tmpDataPath` command-line flag.
+By default `vmagent` writes all the pending data to this folder until this data is sent to the configured
+`-remoteWrite.url` systems or until the folder becomes full.
 The maximum data size, which can be saved to `-remoteWrite.tmpDataPath` per every configured `-remoteWrite.url`, can be limited via `-remoteWrite.maxDiskUsagePerURL` command-line flag.
 When this limit is reached, `vmagent` drops the oldest data from disk in order to save newly ingested data.